Getting your student accommodation deposit back: a guide for university students

-There is action you can take at each stage of your tenancy to help ensure you get your deposit back in full:
+We’ve put together some simple steps you can take at each stage of your tenancy to make sure you get your student accommodation deposit back in full.

 Before you move in

-- Check if your landlord is approved by your university – they usually keep a list of approved landlords and letting agents
+- Check if your landlord is approved by your university – they will usually keep a list of approved landlords and letting agents.

 - Read your tenancy agreement so that you understand your obligations as a tenant.
-It will be as dull as ditchwater but it’s only an hour of your life and could help you get your deposit back.
+It may be a bit of a boring read, but it’s only an hour of your life and could help you get your student house deposit.
 Some universities and student unions offer free contract-checking services; if not, ask a parent or friend for their advice.

-- Ensure your deposit is protected with one of the authorised deposit protection schemes.
+- Ensure your student deposit is protected with one of the authorised deposit protection schemes.

 - Check the property’s inventory when you move in.
 This is a comprehensive list of the contents of the house or flat, down to the last teaspoon.
 Make your landlord aware of any discrepancies between the written inventory and what’s actually in the property.